teremterem/MiniAgents/README.md

-A framework on top of asyncio for building LLM-based multi-agent systems in Python, with immutable, Pydantic-based messages and a focus on asynchronous token and message streaming between agents.
+A framework on top of asyncio for building LLM-based multi-agent systems in Python, with immutable, Pydantic-based messages and a focus on asynchronous token and message streaming between the agents.

 ## 💾 Installation